Dairon Blanco Preview, Player Props: Royals vs. Red Sox

-On Saturday, Dairon Blanco (batting .160 in his past 10 games) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+Dairon Blanco -- .160 average over his past 10 games -- will be in action for the Kansas City Royals versus the Boston Red Sox, with Chris Sale on the hill, on September 3 at 2:10 PM ET.

 In his last game he had a hitless performance (0-for-1) against the Red Sox.